alexanderreiprich/turntabled/client/README.md

-# Available Scripts
+# Client - Available Scripts

-In the project directory, you can run:
+In /client you can run:

 ## `npm start`